Background

 Aims

-The targeted and strategic use of pupil premium will support us in achieving our aim of helping everyone achieve to their full potential.
+The strategic use of pupil premium will support us in achieving our aim of helping everyone achieve to their full potential.
 We do this by:

 Principles